ngs-docs/2022-GGG298/lab-2.md

 :::

-## 3. Reading with `head`, `cat`, and `less`
+## 3. Reading files with `head`, `tail`, `cat`, and `less`

 Now that we know what files exist on our computer, it's time to look at the contents of the file.
 There are multiple ways to look at the contents of a file.

 The `cat` command prints the entirety of a file to the stdout of our computer.
 We can scroll through files using the `less` command.
-Less is a safe way of looking at the contents of a file without the ability to change it. `head` prints, by default the first 10 lines of a file.
+Less is a safe way of looking at the contents of a file without the ability to change it. `head` prints, by default the first 10 lines of a file, and `tail` prints the last 10 lines of a file.

-All three of the commands use the same syntax:
+All four of the commands use the same syntax:

 ```
 head [filename]
+tail [filename]
 cat [filename]
 less [filename]
 ```